 App store optimization isn’t limited to keyword-stuffing your headline and hoping the app store ranks you above the competition.
 It’s much, much, much more than that.

-App store optimization includes all the factors that increase the likelihood of your app being downloaded from the app store.
+App store optimization includes all the factors that increase the likelihood of your app being downloaded from the iOS App Store or the Google Play Store.
 Yes, you can use keywords to improve your ranking, but you also need to make sure people want to download your app once they discover it.

 That’s far from ideal!